Academic Policies

 Pass / Fail Option

-Students matriculated in the Rory Meyers College of Nursing have the option of taking their liberal arts electives as Pass/Fail basis based on the policies of the school or college in which the course is being offered as well as on approval of their advisor.
-Once this option is utilized, the action cannot be reversed nor will the letter grade be recorded.
-Pass/fail option forms may be obtained from the Meyers College of Nursing website prior to the end of the ninth (9th) week of the term for fall and spring term courses.
-The fifth (5th) meeting of the class is the final date for filing pass/fail option forms for courses taken during the summer sessions.
+Students matriculated in the Rory Meyers College of Nursing have the option of taking their liberal arts electives as Pass/Fail based on the policies of the school or college in which the course is being offered, as well as on approval of their adviser.
+Once this option is utilized, the action cannot be reversed, nor will the letter grade be recorded.
+Pass/Fail option forms may be obtained from the Meyers College of Nursing website prior to the end of the ninth (9th) week of the term for fall and spring term courses.
+The fifth (5th) meeting of the class is the final date for filing Pass/Fail option forms for courses taken during the summer sessions.

 The maximum number of courses students may take Pass/Fail cannot exceed 25 percent of their total program of study.
 The Pass/Fail option is not available for CORE-UA courses or Introduction to Psychology.
 Furthermore, the Pass/Fail option is not available for science, nursing prerequisites, or nursing sequence courses.
 The “Pass” grade is not calculated in students’ GPA.
 The “Fail” grade is calculated in students’ GPA.